Training Courses, Workshops, and Publications

 • Association for Conflict Resolution

-• Sharing and Learning (Ireland)
+• Sharing and Learning-MII (Ireland)

 • Nebraska Mediation Association

-• Northern Association of Mediators (England)
+• Association of Northern Mediators (England)

 • New York Community Dispute Resolution Centers